gabrix07/Projects/Speaker Recognition/Readme.md

 | ANN (unsuperviced)|10 | 70% |

 Speaker recognition rate as function of the time of the test sequence:
 <img src="Hebbvsback.png" alt="drawing" width="500px"/>

+In the graph you can see the results between a simulated analog neural network (unsupervised learning) and a digital neural network (superviced learning).